JFinnTeacher/Onshape-Boat-Tutorial/README.md

 # Todo
 - [x] Add arrows
 - [ ] Fix first image numbering
+- [ ] Change dim image to include setting dim
+- [ ] remove headers from figure 7 and 8
+- [ ] move sketch done to figure 9

 ## If there is time
 - [ ] Clean up images